Yonathan Daza Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- In his last appearance on Wednesday, Oct.
-19, the 30-year-old lefty, started and went five innings against the Philadelphia Phillies.
+- In his last appearance on Saturday, Oct.
+22, the 32-year-old right-hander pitched in relief and went three scoreless innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.